Derekh

 Where this passage sits

-Psalm 46 is a Zion hymn — a song about God's city and God's presence in it, the first of a trilogy (Psalms 46, 47, 48) celebrating God's kingship and Jerusalem's security.
-It runs in three stanzas: the cosmos in upheaval while the city stands (vv.
-1-3), the river that makes the city glad (vv.
-4-7), and Yahweh disarming the nations (vv.
-8-11).
+Psalm 46 is a song about God's city — the first of three (Psalms 46, 47, 48) celebrating God's kingship and the security of the place where he lives.
+It moves in three stanzas: the world coming apart while the city stands (verses 1–3), the river that makes the city glad (verses 4–7), and God disarming the nations (verses 8–11).
 The famous command in verse 10 belongs to that last stanza.
-It does not sit in a quiet landscape; it sits inside a catalogue of war being ended.
+It is not spoken into a quiet landscape; it is spoken into a catalogue of war being ended.

 What the language shows

-"Be still" (46:10) — the Hebrew verb is raphah, here in the imperative form harpu: let go, drop what is in your hands, cease.
-The same root appears when Moses is told "let me alone" in Deuteronomy 9:14 and when Jephthah's daughter asks to be let alone in Judges 11:37 — it is about releasing a grip, not achieving calm.
-And the command is plural, spoken in a psalm whose nearest candidates for its audience are the nations that "raged" in verse 6.
+"Be still" (46:10) — the Hebrew verb is raphah, here as a command: harpu — let go, drop what is in your hands, cease.
+The same root appears when God tells Moses "let me alone" in Deuteronomy 9:14 and when Jephthah's daughter asks to be let alone in Judges 11:37 — it is about releasing a grip, not achieving calm.
+The command is also plural, and the psalm's nearest candidates for its audience are the nations that "raged" in verse 6.
 Read that way, it is an order to stop striving — put the weapons down — rather than an invitation to stillness.

 "Yahweh of Armies" (46:7, 11) — YHWH Tseva'ot, often rendered "Lord of hosts," a military title: Yahweh at the head of armies.
 The refrain places this warrior title on either side of the ceasefire command, without apparent tension.
 The God whose name invokes armies is the same God who breaks bows and speaks the stopping word.

-"The nations raged" (46:6) — the verb sits in the same stanza structure that verse 10 answers: nations rage, kingdoms move, and God's response is a single lifted voice.
+"The nations raged" (46:6) — the raging of verse 6 is what verse 10 answers: nations rage, kingdoms move, and God's response is a single lifted voice.
 When verse 10 adds "I will be exalted among the nations," it names the same audience.
-The verse is not silent about who is being addressed — the exaltation clause points outward, to the nations, even if Israel overhears.
+The verse is not silent about who is being addressed — the "I will be exalted" line points outward, to the nations, even if Israel overhears.

 "Refuge" (46:1, 7, 11) — machseh in verse 1, a hiding place; misgav in the refrain, a stronghold or high tower.
 The psalm opens and closes with shelter vocabulary, which is why the familiar devotional reading is not baseless: the psalm really is about security in upheaval.
 The correction is about verse 10 specifically — the comfort belongs to the city that trusts, while the command to stop belongs to the armies outside it.